Daran Ponter: Political career

 Ponter first stood for office in 1998 where he unsuccessfully contested a seat on the Wellington Regional Council as part of the Labour Party ticket.
 In 2001 he stood for the Wellington City Council in the Eastern Ward, but was again unsuccessful.

 He was first elected to the regional council in 2010 serving until 2013 when he failed to secure re-election.
 However he was appointed a council member again in April 2016 to fill the vacancy caused by the resignation of former chairperson Fran Wilde.
 He was re-elected for two further terms in both 2016 and 2019.
 Following the 2019 elections he was elected chairperson of the council unopposed.

 In May 2020, the regional council confirmed all fares would be fully subsidised until the end of June, making all train and bus journeys free.

-Ponter is running for re-election to the regional council in the 2025 elections.
+Ponter was re-elected to the regional council in the 2025 elections.
+He was re-elected as chair by his fellow councillors.